-In general, the expense reflects the grant date fair value of grants of employee stock options ("Options") to purchase common shares in Liberty Gold ("Common Shares"), restricted share units ("RSUs") and deferred share units ("DSUs") as they vest.
+In general, the expense reflects the grant date fair value of grants of employee stock options ("Options") to purchase Common Shares, restricted share units ("RSUs") and deferred share units ("DSUs") as they vest.
 Stock-based compensation expense should be expected to vary from period to period depending on several factors, including whether Options, RSUs or DSUs are granted in a period, and the timing of vesting or cancellation of such equity instruments.